Pat Mullen: Family life

 They lived in Boston Ward 9 where they kept a boarding house, run by Bridget.
 They had four children together, Barbara, John, Joseph and Winifred, yet only three of their children survived past infancy, with John living only a week after his birth.
-The couple lived with their remaining children in Boston and then in Manhattan, until his two brothers Thomas and Bartly fell ill in 1921, compelling him to return to the family home.
+The couple lived with their remaining children in Boston and then in Manhattan, until Pat's two brothers Thomas and Bartly fell ill in 1921, compelling him to return to the family home.
 The brothers died the same year.
-Returning to Ireland he took his son P.J. who was four at the time, but Bridget did not follow, and their relationship deteriorated thereafter.
 His daughter Barbara however joined him in Ireland (around 15 years later).

 Career

 Having emigrated to Boston in 1905, Mullen began working in factories and warehouses, during the winter months and spent summers on rural contract-labour teams.
-Having successfully led a strike in a Boston wool-house, he earned a charter from the American Federation of Labour and became a founder in a union of city-wide wool-house workers in 1916.
+Having successfully led a strike in a Boston wool-house, he earned a charter from the American Federation of Labour and became a founder of a union of city-wide wool-house workers in 1916.
 Following this, he met a fellow emigrant James Larkin, who was an Irish labour leader, having joined the James Connolly Socialist Club.
-Mullen’s trade-union activism lead him to be sacked from several jobs and blacklisted by employers in Boston, turning him to engage in illegal liquor trafficking.
+Mullen's trade-union activism lead him to be sacked from several jobs and blacklisted by employers in Boston, turning him to engage in illegal liquor trafficking.
 Mullen then returned home in 1921 to the Aran Islands.
 His circumstances improved slightly when he attained a horse and sidecar, in which he carried out hauling jobs on the island, and also to drive visitors around the Island to view the scenery.

 In November 1931, Robert J. Flaherty, an American documentary film maker, along with his family, visited the island and contracted Mullen to drive them around Aran.
-They formed a connection, and when Flaherty returned back to the Island the following year, he employed Mullen as his local-contact man and also assistant director for his film, Man of Aran.
-He recruited cast members from the island’s population and also coached them into carrying out scenes for the film, which were at times dangerous, as they were filmed on the edges of cliffs and also in tough sea conditions.
+They formed a connection, and when Flaherty returned to the Island the following year, he employed Mullen as his local-contact man and also assistant director for his film, Man of Aran.
+He recruited cast members from the island's population and also coached them into carrying out scenes for the film, which were at times dangerous, as they were filmed on the edges of cliffs and also in tough sea conditions.
 Mullen starred in the film as a basking shark hunter.
 He spent nine weeks in London recording sound dialogue in the Gaumont-British studios along with his fellow cast members.
 Following the success of the film, Mullen wrote a book with the same title Man of Aran (October 1934), which included accounts of the making of the film, along with other parts of his life.